nfultz/pumpkin/README.md

   Amazon provides a CLI tool for most of the services, which is capable of resizing a box; however, it is not able to resize a box that is running; you can't resize yourself.

-  To work around this, you can spin up a new temporary box, which can shut down the dev box, resize and restart it from a script, and then clean up after itself.
+  To work around this, you can instead create a lambda function, which can shut down the dev box, resize and restart it.

+## Setup

+1. Create a AWS lambda function using `lambda_pumpkin.py` - it will need EC2 permissions.
+2. Copy `pumpkin2` to your box, and run it as needed.

+Old `pumpkin` is still here for historical reasons, but you probably don't want to use it.